arthurk/django-disqus/docs/templatetags.rst

 disqus_show_comments
 --------------------

-Return the HTML code to display DISQUS comments.
-This includes the comments for the current Thread and the comment form.
+Renders the ``disqus/show_comments.html`` template to display DISQUS comments, including any configuration variables set in this template block.
+The comments for the current Thread and the comment form are displayed to the user.
+See the
+`embed code <http://docs.disqus.com/developers/universal/>`_ for more information.

 Example::